Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 Another explanation, however, is consistent with the discussion in \citet{Heckmanetal1999_HoLEv3} that training is a form of job search, and enrollees tend to be workers who are not yet reemployed.
 Correspondingly, those who enroll later have relatively long spells of unemployment.
-In other words, earnings patterns seem to reflect selection into who enrolls earlier or later.
+In other words, as discussed above, earnings patterns seem to reflect selection in who enrolls earlier or later.
 Appendix Figure \ref{fig:by_enroll_timing} shows that later enrollees tend to be those who have earnings that have been depressed for a while before enrolling, and their counterfactual earnings without school tend to be flatter than earlier enrollees.
 The lack of lock-in for later enrollees likely reflects their low opportunity cost of schooling.
 Therefore, while we find larger enrollment effects for those who enroll later, we note that this result does not imply that it would be more advantageous for workers to delay enrollment.
-The exercise may simply be comparing across different types of workers.

 \paragraph{By Layoff Year}

 Since our study period covers the Great Recession, there is considerable variation in the labor market conditions at the times of enrollment and reemployment.
 Prior studies have shown that training programs are more effective when the unemployment rate is high at program entry and low when training ends (\citealp{LechnerWunsch2009}; \citealp{Kluve2010}; \citealp{CardKluveWeber2015}).
 In particular, poor labor market conditions at program entry are associated with smaller lock-in effects due to lower opportunity costs of training, as well as larger gains at the end of training.
 Outside of the training literature, there is also evidence that graduating college during an economic downturn is associated with persistent earnings losses (\citealp{Kahn2010}; \citealp{Oreopoulosetal2012}).